Congratulations on your appointment as a graduate assistant!

 Guidelines and Information (PDF) – All Ball State graduate and doctoral assistants must review this document.

-GA Orientation Webinar – This will provide general information about what to expect from your graduate assistantship.
-We hope that this session will assist you with some of the preliminary questions and worries you may have about your transition into a graduate assistantship.
-Our 2017 session is scheduled for Thursday, June 22, 2017 at 6:00pm (Eastern).
+GA Orientation Webinar – These sessions provide general information about what to expect from your graduate assistantship and will assist you with some of the preliminary questions and worries you may have about your transition into a graduate assistantship.
+Our 2017 session was held on Thursday, June 22, 2017.

 Brochure – Review our tips for a successful assistantship.